mendix/docs/content/refguide/javascript-actions.md

 ![documentation](attachments/javascript-actions/documentation-pro.png)

-Your documentation is copied into the JavaScript action as comment on the function in the corresponding *.js* file:
+Documentation is visible in the **Code** tab.
+Your documentation also is copied into the JavaScript action as comment on the function in the corresponding *.js* file:

 ![documentation js file](attachments/javascript-actions/documentation-js-file.png)

 ## 6 Code Settings

-In the **Code** tab of the JavaScript action's **Settings** tab, you can edit the JavaScript action code without leaving Studio Pro.
+In the **Code** tab, you can edit the JavaScript action code without leaving Studio Pro.
 The editor is based on the [Monaco Editor](https://microsoft.github.io/monaco-editor/index.html).
 It offers features such as syntax highlighting and code completion.

 ## 7 Read More